Dental Bridges – Denton, TX

-It’s never a good idea to ignore a missing tooth; not only will the empty space make it difficult to eat and speak normally, but your remaining teeth could start to drift out of place, which leads to alignment problems.
-At Prime Dentistry of Denton, we’ll fill the gap in your smile with a fixed dental bridge.
+It’s never a good idea to ignore a missing tooth; not only will the space make it difficult to eat and speak normally, but your remaining teeth could start to drift out of place, which leads to alignment problems.
+At Prime Dentistry, we can fill the gap in your smile with a fixed dental bridge in Denton.
 If you or a loved one is facing tooth loss, schedule an appointment with us right away so that we can decide whether this type of tooth replacement is right for you.

 Why Choose Prime Dentistry for Dental Bridges?

 - Custom-Made to Address Patients’ Unique Needs

 Dental bridges – also known as fixed bridges – are literally a way to bridge the gap created by missing teeth.
 On either end of the bridge is a dental crown.
 The two crowns support one or more prosthetic teeth (pontics) between them.
 Pontics can be made from all kinds of materials, such as sturdy gold and alloys or natural-looking porcelain.
 The bridge will use the teeth adjacent to the space for support.
 You can typically expect a dental bridge to last about 5 to 15 years if you take good care of it.

 Am I a Candidate for a Dental Bridge?

 We might recommend a dental bridge if you are missing one to three teeth in a row.
 A good candidate will need to have natural teeth that are still strong and healthy enough for the crowns that the bridge will sit on.
 Also, if you have gum disease, it needs to be treated first.
 Gum disease can potentially cause you to lose teeth if it stays untreated.
 That includes the abutment teeth supporting the crowns; if you lose them, you’ll also lose your dental bridge.
 We will fully examine your oral health and take all the different factors into account before moving forward with the procedure.